Pylons/pyramid/docs/narr/extending.rst

 Extending an Application Which Possesses Configuration Decorators Or Which Does Configuration Imperatively
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you've inherited a :mod:`pyramid` application which uses
+If you've inherited a :app:`Pyramid` application which uses
 :class:`pyramid.view.view_config` decorators or which performs
 configuration imperatively, one of two things may be true: